franzenzenhofer/box2d-jquery/README.md

 hi, in a moment of madness [i](http://www.fullstackoptimization.com/) become an offical sponsor of the **[jQuery Europe 2013 conference in Vienna](http://events.jquery.org/2013/eu/)**, well that was the moment i decided to code a jquery plugin i wish existed but strangly didn't - until now

-`jquery.box2d.js` is a simple jquery plugin that transforms DOM elements into actual physical objects. well, physical in a 2d-world that is. just go to
+`jquery.box2d.js` is a simple jquery plugin that transforms DOM elements into actual physical objects. well, physical in a flat 2d-browser-world that is. just go to

  * **[jquery europe 2013 box2d demo with voucher code](http://www.fullstackoptimization.com/box2d-jquery/)**
  * [hello world](http://www.fullstackoptimization.com/box2d-jquery/hello-world.html)